Abyss (wrestler): Teaming and feuding with Matt Morgan (2008–2009)

 On the February 14 episode of Impact!, Abyss, who was scheduled for a match against Scott Steiner, left the ring before the match, because of the beating he took at Against All Odds, but before leaving through the tunnel, Abyss, without showing his face, took off his mask.
 The official TNA website then took Abyss off the roster list.
 In the following weeks, vignettes of Abyss were shown where he was locked in an asylum.
-Abyss returned to action at Slammiversary after the X Division Championship match wearing a white asylum uniform with his inmate number and his last name 'Park' on the back and a new gray and black mask.
+Abyss returned to action at Slammiversary on June 8 after the X Division Championship match wearing a white asylum uniform with his inmate number and his last name 'Park' on the back and a new gray and black mask.
 He came to the ring attacking X Division Champion Petey Williams, Scott Steiner, and Rhaka Khan by performing a Black Hole Slam on each of them, and then carrying Kaz out of the arena.